Calathea Orbifolia Overview

 As a houseplant, Calathea Orbifolia is highly valued for its beauty.
-It prefers bright, indirect light and moist soil, but can also tolerate lower light levels and occasional drying out.
+It prefers bright, indirect light and moist soil.
 With proper care, this plant can thrive indoors and provide a stunning addition to any home or office space.

 Where to Buy Calathea Orbifolia

 If you're looking to add one to your indoor plant collection, here are some of the best places to buy a Calathea Orbifolia:

 Overall Size: 4" to 9" W 12" to 14" H

 Easyplant sells Calatheas and other indoor plants in self-watering pots.

 Caring for Calathea Orbifolia can be a bit challenging, but it is certainly worth the effort.
 By following these care tips, you can help your Calathea Orbifolia thrive and enjoy its stunning foliage for years to come.